 How Do I Use Blend to Read CVC Words?

-Try these cards as part of your direct phonics instruction, in your small guided, intervention, and resource groups.
+Try these cards, in kindergarten and first grade, as part of your direct phonics instruction, or in your small guided, intervention, and resource groups.
+Give your students the visual support they need to produce and blend the sounds to decode those CVC words!

 Before You Go…